Ceramics designers create designs for a range of pottery objects that are then made by shaping and firing clay

 Specialist courses are advertised in trade magazines, through business support agencies, design networks and relevant e-newsletters.

 As a self-employed ceramicist, you may wish to take advantage of the programmes and courses run by the Crafts Council.
 Check its website for current details.

 Examples of support include free studio space for a limited time and programmes designed to help you develop entrepreneurial, business and practical creative skills in:

 - business planning

 - applying for grants and bursaries.

-How your career develops as a ceramics designer/ceramicist will depend on your specialism.
-Many aspire to self-employment in the ceramic craft/studios sector and concentrate on design and production of individual styles and products.
-To help with this, ceramicists often develop a 'portfolio' career, combining self-employment with:
+How you develop your career will depend to some extent on your specialism.
+Many designers aspire to self-employment in the ceramic craft/studios sector and concentrate on the design and production of individual styles and products.
+To help with this, ceramicists often develop a portfolio career, combining self-employment with:

-For those employed in larger companies, career progression comes from working with production teams, liaising with external clients and seizing opportunities to be innovative.
+In larger companies, career progression comes from working with production teams, liaising with external clients and seizing opportunities to be innovative.
 There may be opportunities in research departments or for promotion to managing teams of designers within the studio.
-Increased responsibility will inevitably bring an increase in non design-related tasks.
+Increased responsibility will inevitably bring an increase in non-design related tasks.

-If you opt for self-employment, career development will come by building your reputation through exhibition success and your visibility through networking, writing articles and giving talks about your work and techniques.
-You may exhibit or sell work abroad with the support of The British Council or organisations promoting international trade.
+If you opt for self-employment, it will be essential to build your reputation through exhibition success, networking, writing articles and giving talks about your work and techniques.
+You may exhibit or sell work abroad with the support of the British Council or organisations promoting international trade.